 In essence, Group 6 subjects foster students to become arts practitioners who are sensitive to the cultural context in which they live.
 The emphasis is on creativity in the context of disciplined, practical research into relevant genres.
-At CKY we offer Music and Visual Arts.
+At CKY, we offer Theatre and Visual Arts this year.

 Subject Level available

-Music SL; HL
+Theatre SL; HL

 Visual Arts SL; HL